apache/nuttx-apps/nshlib/README.txt

       Default: n

   * CONFIG_NSH_CMDPARMS
       If selected, then the output from commands, from file applications, and from NSH built-in commands can be used as arguments to other commands.
 The entity to be executed is identified by enclosing the command line in back quotes.
 For example,

         set FOO `myprogram $BAR`

       Will execute the program named myprogram passing it the value of the environment variable BAR.
 The value of the environment variable FOO is then set output of myprogram on stdout.
 Because this feature commits significant resources, it is disabled by default.

       The CONFIG_NSH_CMDPARMS interim output will be retained in a temporary file.
 Full path to a directory where temporary files can be created is taken from CONFIG_LIBC_TMPDIR and it defaults to /tmp if CONFIG_LIBC_TMPDIR is not set.

   * CONFIG_NSH_MAXARGUMENTS
       The maximum number of NSH command arguments.
 Default: 6

   * CONFIG_NSH_ARGCAT
       Support concatenation of strings with environment variables or command output.
 For example:

         set FOO XYZ
         set BAR 123
         set FOOBAR ABC_${FOO}_${BAR}

       would set the environment variable FOO to XYZ, BAR to 123 and FOOBAR to ABC_XYZ_123.
 If NSH_ARGCAT is not selected, then a slightly small FLASH footprint results but then also only simple environment variables like $FOO can be used on the command line.

+  * CONFIG_NSH_QUOTE
+      Enables back-slash quoting of certain characters within the command.
+      This option is useful for the case where an NSH script is used to dynamically generate a new NSH script.
+In that case, commands must be treated as simple text strings without interpretation of any special characters.
+Special characters such as $, `, ", and others must be retained intact as part of the test string.
+This option is currently only available is CONFIG_NSH_ARGCAT is also selected.

   * CONFIG_NSH_NESTDEPTH
       The maximum number of nested if-then[-else]-fi sequences that